Best Candy Thermometers

 There are digital and analog candy thermometers.
 Digital thermometers read temperatures electronically, and deliver the result electronically as well.
 Analog thermometers contain mercury or spirits which react to heat – or a lack thereof – to deliver a reading on a dial or scale.

 Analog candy thermometers are typically very affordable, and they come in either glass or metal.
 With an analog thermometer, you may need to wait a bit longer to be sure you’re seeing the right temperature.
-Digital thermometers offer fast readings, and some digital thermometers are designed specifically for candy making.
+Digital thermometers offer fast readings, and some are designed specifically for candy making.
 These digital thermometers can alert you when your pot is reaching a certain temperature, which can be very helpful to a busy cook or to a novice who isn’t used to the demands of candy making.
 Digital thermometers may also have presets, designed specifically for various types of candy, to alert you at key moments in the candy-making process.

 Digital and analog thermometers should be calibrated frequently to make sure they are delivering an accurate reading.
 Analog thermometers require frequent calibration, while you can often rely on digital thermometers for a longer period of time – check your manufacturer’s advice on calibration for more information.